javi-patch/auto-fork-action/README.md

 # auto-fork-action

-A GitHub Action that automatically forks a repository into your organization, creates a `<repo>-maintainers` team, assigns specified users as maintainers and grants permissions.
+A GitHub Action that automatically forks a repository into your organization, creates a maintainers team, assigns specified users and grants permissions.

 > Simplify onboarding of forked repos and team setup for your organization.